optionalg/aws_certified_developer_associate_NOTES/README.md

 - stack is set of resources that are created and managed as a single unit when cloud formation instantiated a template
 - the AWS resourced which are a part of the stack can be individually managed
-- the template json has 5 types of elements o parameters optional o outputs optional o list of data tables optional o list of resources o template file format version number
+- the template json has 5 types of elements
+* parameters optional
+* outputs optional
+* list of data tables optional
+* list of resources
+* template file format version number

 - Sections: Resources, Parameters, Outputs, AWSTemplateFormatVersion, Description, Mappings
 - Resources section in the template is the only thing required for it to work